28 November 2007

 here they are warmed and crushed... ready to go to the next machine...

-This one here throws the wast waters out...actually, all these waters go to a huge tank called "hell"...I thought that was funny...
+This one here throws the waste waters out...actually, all these waters go to a huge tank called "hell"...I thought that was funny...

-And from the same machine, on the front side... the olive oil comes out... beautiful... all this with a process of hot water... and pretty complex systems inside those machines... this tools you see in front of the picture are the measures to take the olive oil out of the big container where it's dropped ...
+And from the same machine, on the front side... the olive oil comes out... beautiful... all this with a process of hot water... and pretty complex systems inside those machines... the pots you see in front of the picture are the measures to take the olive oil out of the big container where it's dropped ...

-And here are the huge (everything is huge, eh, eh) containers of the "lagar", where then they serve the clients who want to buy... but this is for the ones who sell their olives to the "Lagar", because others, like us, brought the olive oil from our own olives... :-)
+And here are the huge containers of the "lagar", where then they serve the clients who want to buy... this is for the ones who sell their olives and bring olive oil in exchange without waiting for the whole process... others, like us, pressed our own olives and brought our own olive oil home...

 This is the "waist" from the crushed olives...which is not actually a waist at all... nothing is a waist here... even in "hell", they still go there and take some olive oil out after another process...

-so, this "waist" here is still crushed again and some week oil is still extracted, good for frying... and still after that...
+this "waste" here is still crushed again and some weaker oil is still extracted, good for frying...

-...the dried "waist" is used for fire...on this stove that warms the water that is gonna be used for the machines that make the olive oil ...Wow... this is recycling :-)...
+the dried "waist" is used for the furnace that warms the water that is going to be used for the machines that make the olive oil ...Wow, this is a nice closed cycle...

 Here is the older Machine, with 2 huge stones called "Mó"... it's still working...they run it for us to see...

-But anyway...lets look at our own olives now :-)
+Lets have a look at our own olives now

 being crushed...